 The topics covered are the same as those covered in the combined science course but to a greater depth: Atomic structure and the periodic table - You will develop a knowledge of the structure and organisation of the known chemical elements in order to make sense of their physical and chemical properties.
 Bonding, structure, and the properties of matter - You will learn theories to explain the physical and chemical properties of materials, and how this has enabled scientists to engineer new materials.
-Quantitative chemistry - You will find out the formulae of compounds, and the equations for various types of reactions, to determine the purity of chemical samples and to monitor the yield from chemical reactions.
-Chemical changes - You will develop an awareness of how scientists have understood chemical changes to develop a wide range of different materials and processes, including electrolysis and oxidation.
-Energy changes - You will learn how energy is required to break down and form bonds between particles, and how this is central to the production of energy.
-The rate and extent of chemical change - You will find out how chemical reactions and processes can be carried out in a time-sufficient and energy-efficient way.
-Organic chemistry - You will improve your awareness of the importance of carbon bonds as the main sources of living and onceliving organic compounds that are now important in a wide range of industries.
+Quantitative chemistry - You will find out the formulae of compounds, and the equations for various types of reactions, to determine the purity of chemical samples and to monitor the yield Chemical changes - You will develop an awareness of how scientists have understood chemical changes to develop a wide range of different materials and processes, including electrolysis and oxidation.
+Energy changes and reduction - You will learn how energy is required to break down and form bonds between atoms, and how this is central to energy changes in rections.
+The rate and extent of chemical change - You will find out how chemical reactions and processes can be carried out in a time and energy-efficient way.
+Organic chemistry - You will learn of the importance of carbon in living and once-living organic compounds that are now important in a wide range of industries.
 Chemical analysis - You will improve your awareness of a range of qualitative tests to detect specific chemicals, including chromatography and flame tests.
-Chemistry of the atmosphere - You will find out about the dynamic nature of the Earth's atmosphere, and develop solutions that help to reduce the impact of human activity.
+Chemistry of the atmosphere - You will find out about the dynamic nature of the Earth's atmosphere, and learn about solutions that help to reduce the impact of human activity.
 Using resources - You will find out how chemists seek to minimise the use of limited resources and the impacts of using them.
 Throughout the course you will carry out 10 'required practicals' to support and consolidate your scientific understanding and to develop investigative skills.
 Although they do not count directly towards the GCSE grade, your knowledge of this practical work will be assessed within examinations at the end of Year 11.
 Further details of this course can be found at: